davidggphy/2019_03_Curso_IFT/README.md

 - Download miniconda ***Python 3.7*** (light version of Anaconda) from https://docs.conda.io/en/latest/miniconda.html.
 - Installation instructions https://conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation.
-- Setup the conda env from the `env.yml` file with

-    `conda env create -f env.yml`
+- Setup the conda env from the `env.yml` file with `conda env create -f env.yml`
+- Activate the environment with
+    `conda activate ML_Course`

 ### Google Colab (Cloud, to be tested)
 Google has released its own flavour of Jupyter called Colab, which has free GPUs available.